Will Prince Harry Propose To Meghan Markle With Ring Made From Diana’s Tiara?

 Prince William and Harry were very young when their mother died.
 They each chose a memento of Diana’s after her death.

-“After Diana died, the boys both chose a keepsake from Kensington Palace when they moved to Charles’ rooms in St James’s Palace.”
+“After Diana died, the boys both chose a keepsake from Kensington Palace when they moved to Charles’ rooms in St James’s Palace.

-“William picked his mum’s Cartier watch, and Harry picked her sapphire and diamond engagement ring.”
+“William picked his mum’s Cartier watch, and Harry picked her sapphire and diamond engagement ring.

 “But they had an agreement that whoever got engaged first would have Diana’s ring – and of course that was William and Kate.”